Rwanda Soil Health Trial 2020

 Abstract

-One Acre Fund (OAF) is an agricultural service provider that provides support for smallholder farmers in Africa to access agricultural inputs, training, and markets, to help the farmers increase their harvests and income.
-PAD and OAF began collaborating in 2016 on efforts to increase adoption of agricultural inputs and improve OAF operations in Kenya and Rwanda.
+One Acre Fund (OAF) is an agricultural service provider that provides support for smallholder farmers in Africa in accessing agricultural inputs, training, and markets, to help the farmers increase their harvests and income.
+PxD and OAF began collaborating in 2016 on efforts to increase adoption of agricultural inputs and improve OAF operations in Kenya and Rwanda.

 This trial tested whether variation in SMS messages within farmer groups affected the adoption of recommended soil health inputs, including agricultural lime and fertilizer, by OAF farmers in Rwanda.
 Farmers from diverse-message groups received messages that were different from the messages received by their group members; farmers from same-message groups received the same messages as their group members did.
 We find that farmers from diverse-message groups were marginally less likely than farmers in same-message groups to order lime, although the difference was very small and only marginally significant after we accounted for multiple hypothesis testing.
-Groups that received diverse messages were no more likely to adopt fertilizer.
+Diverse-message groups were no more likely than same-message groups to adopt fertilizer.
 We do not find differences in outcomes across the four message framings that we tested.
-These findings offer a counterpoint to earlier suggestive evidence from similar SMS trials in Rwanda (for example, the "2018 Rwanda Lime Trial"), which showed positive effects of message diversity within farmer groups. -
+These findings offer a counterpoint to earlier suggestive evidence from similar SMS trials in Rwanda (for example, the “2018 Rwanda Lime Trial”), which showed positive effects of message diversity within farmer groups. -

 Status